LucasWeb2016/TranslationsExtraBundle/README.md

 You can also import files from any folder.
 The following command would do the same as the previous example:

     php bin/console trans:import C:\xampp\htdocs\symfny4\vendor\vich\uploader-bundle\Resources\Translations VichUploaderBundle
+# License
+This bundle is under the MIT license.
+See the complete license in the bundle.

+# Reporting an issue or a feature request
+Issues and feature requests are tracked in the Github issue tracker.